 There are several different ways to map out timeline.
 You can do it by week or month.
 But most importantly, it should outline every important milestone and due date along the way to launching your project.

 Below is an example of how it might look.
-Using Notion, you can take all the tasks your team is working on and put them in a shared calendar or a timeline.
+Using Notion for project management, you can take all the tasks your team is working on and put them in a shared calendar or a timeline.
 You can take that same collection of tasks and organize them by team, by due date, by week or by month.

 In Notion, you can even open that calendar event to see all the work associated with it.
 Whether it's previous drafts, specific requirements, or feedback from teams — all the project's details are inside that calendar page.